Detailed Explanation of the Bufio Package#

 Creating a buffered reader (

-function is used to create a buffered reader that reads data from the specifiedio.Reader
+NewScanner()function is used to create a buffered reader that reads data from the specifiedio.Reader. - The

 file, _ := os.Open("data.txt") scanner := bufio.NewScanner(file) for scanner.Scan() { line := scanner.Text() fmt.Println(line) } if err := scanner.Err(); err != nil { fmt.Println("Error:", err) }